corneliusroemer/pango-sequences/README.md

 ## Caveats

-- Not all designated lineages have consensus sequences.
-Some (in particular early) pandemic lineages have too few or no designatedsequences available for the algorithm to be confident.
+- Not all designated lineages are included in this repo.
+Some (in particular early) pandemic lineages have too few or no designated sequences available for the algorithm to be confident.
+- Consensus sequences are only published if there are more than 3 sequences of a lineage available as open data (Genbank/RKI/COG-UK)
 - Insertions are currently never included in consensus sequences.
 They may or may not be added in the future.
 - Currently, when one position is mutated twice, e.g. `486F->S->L` this gives rise to both a reversion and a new substitution.
 This might be changed in the future.